AntonCitko/PIC-10C-Final-Project/README.md

 #### removePunct : function (ori)
 * Removes all the punctuation of in a CharacterVector

+#### removePunct2 : function (ori)
+* Removes all the punctuation of in a CharacterVector
+* Utilizes the transform STL algorithm

 ## How to Install the Package <a id="chapter-3"></a>
-* Have an up to date version of Rstudio and open it
+1. Have an up to date version of Rstudio and open it
-* Download Anton1_1.0.tar.gz from this repository
+2. Download Anton1_1.0.tar.gz from this repository
-* In Rstudio issue the command: "install.packages("~/Anton1_1.0.tar.gz", repos = NULL, type = "source")"
+3. In Rstudio issue the command: "install.packages("~/Anton1_1.0.tar.gz", repos = NULL, type = "source")"
-* Next, load the library with the command: "library(Anton1)"
+4. Next, load the library with the command: "library(Anton1)"
-* From here, you are all set to use the functions
+5. From here, you are all set to use the functions